ucsd-cse130/02-random-art/README.md

 ```

 where pi is the constant we all learned in grade school, rounded so that it
-fits in a Double.
+fits in a Dobule.
 All functions are over the variables
 x,y, which are guaranteed to produce a value in the range [-1,1] when x and
 y are in that range.
 We can represent expressions of this grammar
 using values of the following datatype: